-Best Wax for Black Cars: Achieving a Mirror-Like Finish
+Best Waxes for Black Cars: Achieve a Mirror-Like Finish

 Benefits of Wax for Black Cars

 - Protection from harmful sun rays.
 The number one cause of paint oxidation is direct exposure to the sun’s UV rays.
 Black paint is especially susceptible to oxidation because of how dark it is.
 Wax and sealants act as a sunscreen for the paint to help it retain its deep black hue.